Scilence2022/DBGPS-Babel/README.md

 # Introduction
-DBGPS-greedy-path is a greedy strand assembler designed for Babel-DNA encryption.
+DBGPS-greedy-path is a greedy strand assembler designed for Babel-DNA encryption [https://github.com/Scilence2022/Babel-DNA-Encry/].
 It assembles all possible strand sequences when sequencing file(s) and the index range are provided.

 # System Requirements
 ## Hardware requirements